Where do I start? Who do I call?

 Small businesses are vital to Kentucky's economy and a variety of services and programs exist to assist small business.
-The Kentucky Cabinet for Economic Development Entrepreneurship
+The Pendleton County Economic Development Office

 can provide additional sources of information and contact information to make this endeavor easier.
 Certain types of businesses may be required to have a special license or permit to legally operate.
 In some cases, more than one license may be required.
 Kentucky does not have a "one size fits all" business license that applies to all businesses.
 Most types of businesses must register with the office of the Secretary of State.
 To determine if your type of business needs a special license or permit from the Commonwealth of Kentucky, go to Kentucky's One Stop Business Portal